I'm Here to Listen

 My promise is to be there for you every step of your journey.
 My goal is to help you grow, heal from your concerns, and move forward to where you want to be in your life.

 I am at my private practice at N.E.A.T.
-(Neuropsychology Education Assessment & Treatment) in Los Altos on Thur-Fri.
-I am at Stanford Children's Health, Lucile Packard Children's Hospital at Stanford Mon-Wed.
+(Neuropsychology Education Assessment & Treatment) in Los Altos on Tuesday and Thursday evenings, and on Saturday.
+I am at Stanford Children's Health, Lucile Packard Children's Hospital at Stanford Monday through Friday.

-Neuropsychology is a sub-specialty of clinical psychology that specializes in the diagnostic assessment and treatment of individuals with disorders related to cognitive, academic, learning, social, emotional, or other developmental issues.
+Neuropsychology is a sub-specialty of clinical psychology specializing in the diagnostic assessment and treatment of individuals with disorders related to cognitive, academic, learning, social, emotional, or other developmental issues.

-What distinguishes a clinical neuropsychologist from other clinical psychologists is an extensive knowledge of the brain-behavior relationship, including an understanding of areas such as neurocognitive functioning, neuroanatomy, neurological illness and injury, neurodevelopment, the use of neuropsychological tests to accurately assess cognitive deficits, emotional disorders, behavioral disturbances, and the management/treatment of brain injured or neurocognitively impaired individuals.
+What distinguishes a clinical neuropsychologist from other clinical psychologists is an extensive knowledge of the brain-behavior relationship, including an understanding of areas such as neurocognitive functioning, neuroanatomy, neurological illness and injury, neurodevelopment, the use of neuropsychological tests to assess cognitive deficits accurately, emotional disorders, behavioral disturbances, and the management/treatment of brain-injured or neurocognitively impaired individuals.

-Dr. Ambler is a neuropsychologist who holds an advanced degree in clinical psychology (a doctorate level qualification: Ph.D.) and has completed further studies and training in neuropsychology, neurology, and related disciplines.
+Dr. Ambler is a Neuropsychologist, Licensed Clinical Psychologist in California (PSY21335), who holds an advanced degree in clinical psychology (a doctorate level qualification: Ph.D.) and has completed further studies and training in neuropsychology, neurology, and related disciplines.

 - Consultations and Follow-up services